Your online store and your back office have never actually met.

 Every product gets entered twice

 Once in the ERP.
 Once in the web system.
 When a product is a base component for 20 different sellable variations, that's 20 separate entries in two places.
+And when your catalog runs into the thousands of SKUs or listings, keeping it current is manual entry — so the site shows availability the warehouse can't back up.
 You've built workarounds — clone triggers, export scripts, manual syncs — and they hold until they don't.
 Every workaround you add is technical debt that someone has to maintain.

 Your system goes down when you need it most